 Extremely high yield

 A yield that seems too good to be true usually is.
-An extraordinarily high yield is tempting, but such yields tend to come about when a stock has been beaten down -- which means investors don't have confidence in it.
+An extraordinarily high yield is tempting, but such yields tend to show up when a stock has been beaten down -- which means investors don't have confidence in it.

 If an industry comes under attack -- as happens in cyclical industries and during economic crises -- there may not be any earnings to distribute, leading to dividend cuts or suspensions.

-Investors looking to collect steady dividends over the next several decades from cyclical industries like energy may want to consider that, of all the S&P 500 members of the energy sector -- a group that includes such stalwarts as Spectra Energy
+Investors looking to collect dividends over the next several decades from cyclical industries like energy may want to consider that, of all the S&P 500 members of the energy sector -- a group that includes such varied stalwarts as Tesoro

 Spotty track record

 Of course, when history meets headwinds, sometimes the headwinds prevail.
-Despite more than 25 years of consecutive dividend increases under its belt, Wells Fargo
+Despite nearly 100 years of maintaining or raising its dividend under its belt, Dow Chemical

 High payout ratio